Contains the active ingredient, sotalol (as sotalol hydrochloride)

 some medicines used during surgery or emergency situations such as anaesthetics

 If you are taking any of these you may need a different dose or you may need to take different medicines.

 Other interactions not listed above may also interact with sotalol.

 Follow carefully all directions given to you by your doctor.
 Their instructions may be different to the information in this

 How much to take

-Your doctor will tell you how many tablets you will need to take.
-This depends on your condition and whether or not you are
+Your doctor will tell you how much of this medicine you should take.
+This depends on your condition and whether you are taking

 Do not stop taking your medicine or change your dosage without first checking with your doctor.

 Swallow the tablets with a glass of water.